Expansion of Applicable Sequences of Precise IQ Engine (PIQE)

 In magnetic resonance imaging (MRI), there is an inherent trade-off between signal-to-noise ratio (SNR), acquisition time, and spatial resolution.
 Precise IQ Engine (PIQE) has been developed as a novel reconstruction technology to overcome the trade-off.
 Utilizing two dedicated neural networks, PIQE enables up-sampling the acquired MR images, resulting in sharper images while keeping the truncation artifacts (aka Gibbs’ ringing artifacts) suppressed.

-When PIQE was first commercialized, it was solely available with 2D Fast Spin Echo (FSE2D) sequences, however now PIQE can be used with other sequences as well.
+When PIQE was first commercialized, it was solely available with 2D Fast Spin Echo (FSE2D) sequences.
+However now PIQE can be used with other sequences as well.
 The expansion of the applicable sequences of PIQE was achieved through its original design.
 PIQE consists of two separated neural networks for denoising and up-scaling as its key components.
 Although the first release of PIQE was focused on FSE2D, both of the two neural networks had been trained with the data sets which cover a wider range of contrast (PDw, T1w, T2w, FLAIR, T2*w, diffusion weighted, and so on), body parts (brain, spine, and MSK regions), and magnetic field strengths (3T and 1.5T).
-This training strategy has resulting in making PIQE very robust and reliable for various contrasts from many kinds of pulse sequences.
+This training strategy has resulted in making PIQE very robust and reliable for various contrasts from many kinds of pulse sequences.

 Some previous studies 1, 2, 3 demonstrate better SNR and sharpness with reduced Gibbs ringing artifacts versus standard reconstruction used in routine clinical practices.
 This article demonstrates further test results that PIQE enables high-resolution imaging or short acquisition time preserving structural detail and reducing Gibbs ringing artifact on typical brain scan protocols of T1w with 2D Spin Echo (SE2D), T2*w with 2D Field Echo (FE2D), and EPI-DWI.